Skip navigation

 PhD title: Public Administration in Blak and White: Uplifting the Cultural Capability of the Australian Public Service

 Lisa is the Chair of the APS Indigenous SES Network and has worked for the Australian Government for the past 18 years in a variety of roles, including service delivery, social work, community engagement, fraud prevention, human resource policy and social and public policy development.
-She is currently the Assistant Secretary of First Nations Projects in the Policy Innovation Projects Division at the Department of the Prime Minister and Cabinet.
-Lisa has been recognised for her work helping Services Australia better communicate with Aboriginal and Torres Strait Islander customers and by the APS more broadly for her research and development of the Indigenous Cultural Responsiveness training for social workers.
+She is currently the Assistant Secretary of the First Nations Employment Policy and Programs Branch at the Department of Employment and Workplace Relations.

 Supervisor: